spring-guides/gs-authenticating-ldap/README.md

-This Getting Started guide will walk you through the process configuring an application to be secured by an LDAP server.
+This guide walks you through the process creating an application and securing it with the [Spring Security](http://static.springsource.org/spring-security/site/index.html) LDAP module.

 What you'll build
 -----------------

-You'll build a simple web application that is secured by a Java-based LDAP server loaded with a fixed data file.
-But it's adaptable to a production LDAP server.
+You'll build a simple web application that is secured by Spring Security's embedded Java-based LDAP server.
+You'll load the LDAP server with a data file containing a set of users.

 What you'll need
 ----------------